ldelossa/litee.nvim/README.md

 ## Unified Panel

-It's possible to treat Calltree.nvim's UI as a persistent but collapsible panel.

-This would be similar to VSCode and JetBrain IDEs, where an informational panel is present on the left, bottom, right, or top of the editor depending on configuration.

-When enabling the unified panel, both the symboltree (document symbol outline) and the calltree (any recently requested call hierarchy outline) are always displayed together.

-The "CTPanel" command may be used to open and collapse the unified panel when desired.

-The configuration options `unified_panel` and `auto_open_panel` can be set to true to ensure the unified panel is opened when LSP requests are made and the unified panel is opened on Neovim's start, respectively.

-The unified panel is completely opt-in.
-By keeping the `unified_panel` and `auto_open_panel` options false only the respectively Calltree.nvim UI elements will open when LSP requests are made.
-Furthermore, you can use ":CTPanel" freely without either option above set, if you'd like to "sometimes" use the unified panel without any constraints.
+Calltree.nvim works as a unified panel on the left (or top/right/bottom when configured) of the editor windows.

+The unified panel will consist of the most recently created symboltree and/or calltree.
+The panel can be toggled closed and open, once a LSP request has been made, with ":CTPanel".

+When inside the panel you can use the keybinding "h" to temporarily hide the Calltree.nvim UI element the cursor is inside.
+When you toggle the panel the hidden element will return.

+If you'd like to permanently close a Calltree.nvim UI element (until another LSP request) from the panel use the ":CTClose" or ":STClose" commands.
+This closes and **removes** the tree from Calltree.nvim's memory.

 ## Demo